-- React to the pupil only as far as is necessary for you to establish whether or not you need to refer the matter, but do not interrogate for full details - Do not ask leading questions; "Did he/she....?"
-Such questions can invalidate evidence - Do ask open 'TED" questions; Tell, explain, describe - Do not criticise the perpetrator; the pupil may have affection for him/her - Do not ask the pupil to repeat it all for another member of staff - Explain what you have to do next and who you have to talk to.
+- React to the student only as far as is necessary for you to establish whether or not you need to refer the matter, but do not interrogate for full details - Do not ask leading questions; "Did they....?"
+Such questions can invalidate evidence - Do ask open 'TED" questions; Tell, explain, describe - Do not criticise the perpetrator; the pupil may have affection for them - Do not ask the student to repeat it all for another member of staff - Explain what you have to do next and who you have to talk to.